-This blog will discuss how computer vision is enhancing e-commerce customer experience and also how it is helping store owners.
-We will discuss four areas where computer vision technology is reshaping the shopping experience and explore a few use cases.
+This blog will discuss how computer vision in retail is enhancing customer experience and also how it is helping store owners.
+We will walk through several areas where computer vision, sometimes called machine vision in ecommerce, is reshaping the shopping experience, look at the AI tools and image recognition platforms behind it, and explore a few use cases.

-Implementation of Computer Vision In E-commerce (Use Cases)
+Implementation of Computer Vision In Retail (Use Cases)

 In 2019 Amazon used a visual search feature for its fashion products using the brand name StyleSnap.
 While shopping online, users can upload an image in StyleSnap that will recommend similar products.
 Amazon’s StyleSnap extended its features for home-based items where users can search for furniture or home-based products using the visual search feature.
 Customers can directly look for similar products that match the uploaded image or screenshot instead of looking through hundreds of tables or lamp options for their homes.